 A substantially improved version of that, SavvyTaste became a popular Facebook app.

 SavvyTaste and SmartTaste failed because profile-based systems exhibit the same sorts of shortcomings as collaborative filtering.
-See: Profile Matching for more data on those valuable failures which led to the development of Tribes.
+See: Profile Matching for more data on those failures.

 Dirty Big Data